-In the past, patients with Type 1 Diabetes traditionally had two treatment options: take regular doses of insulin or control their blood sugar with diet and exercise.
-There may be an alternative method for managing the symptoms of this disorder.
-Please fill out a medical review form, or call our office in Glenview, Illinois to learn more about it.
+In the past, patients with Type 1 Diabetes traditionally had two treatment options: take regular doses of insulin, or control their blood sugar with diet and exercise.
+There may be an alternative method for managing the symptoms..
+Please fill out a medical review form, or call our office in Glenview, Illinois.

 When you consume carbohydrates, they’re digested into glucose, which every cell in your body uses to produce energy.
 After glucose enters your bloodstream, insulin moves it out of your blood and into cells.

 Type 1 Diabetes is an autoimmune disease, in which your immune system attacks cells in the pancreas that produce insulin.
-This shortage of insulin causes blood glucose rises to unhealthy levels.
+This shortage of insulin causes blood glucose to rise to unhealthy levels.

-When you have Type 1 Diabetes, you’ll develop symptoms such as:
+Patient with Type 1 Diabetes develop symptoms such as:

 Although Type 1 Diabetes can occur at any age, it’s most often diagnosed during adolescence and early adulthood, with 85% of all cases appearing before the age of 20.

-Type 1 Diabetes Mellitus - once known as juvenile diabetes or insulin-dependent diabetes - is a chronic condition in which the pancreas produces little or no insulin.
+Type 1 Diabetes Mellitus - once known as "juvenile diabetes" or "insulin-dependent diabetes" - is a chronic condition in which the pancreas produces little or no insulin.
 This results in high blood sugar levels in the body.
-Patients with Type 1 Diabetes always need to use insulin to control the blood sugars.
+Patients with Type 1 Diabetes always need to use insulin to control their blood sugar.
 With children and adolescents, it is a very challenging condition to manage insulin, carbohydrate intake, and physical activities on a daily basis.
-Hypoglycemia is a common occurrence and needs immediate attention.
+Hypoglycemia is a common occurrence and requires immediate attention.

 Long-term complications can occur at a relatively young age, and it is a disease which requires a great deal of emotional support.
 To understand the daily grind of counting carbohydrates, testing blood sugars multiple times each day, and dealing with the highs and lows (both physical and emotionally) can be very challenging for the patient and family.